 (This is article is a continuation of a two-part outreach series.
 Read the first installment here.)

 Atlanta Pride Weekend kicked off its 47th year on Friday, October 13 with multiple events around the city.
 Not surprisingly, Atlanta Pride is the largest Pride event in the southeast and falls the weekend after National Coming Out Day.
 Sunday’s Pride Parade boasted over 250,000 attendees making it the largest Atlanta Pride Parade thus far.
+It goes without saying that all the vacation rentals in Atlanta were all booked up well in advance.
 A record 35 elected officials and/or political candidates participated as well (ICYMI – it’s an election year).

 What I’d really like to underscore with these staggering numbers is that due to the overwhelming number of survey responses collected during the weekend, it will take a bit more time to compile the results I promised this month.